zzybluebell/tp/docs/UserGuide.md

 3. Show detailed explanations of all commands and possible issues users may face.

-4. Frequently asked questions and answers.
+4. Answer frequently asked questions

 --------------------------------------------------------------------------------------------------------------------